smartrent/grizzly/README.md

 - command support lookup table and better error messages
 - Add section about config options (make them consistent)
 - After excluding a node, ensure the connection process is stopped

+### Handlers

+Current command handlers are part of the Z-Wave command, we should move this up to the Grizzly level and provide defaults for the command classes that are passed in.
+This can me put into the look up table.
+Also, we can have option to pass in a handler to `send_command` to override the default.

 ## Requirements